Skip to main content

 Woodstock, Oxfordshire, OX20 1PP

-Built in the early 18th century, this stately home is one of Britain’s grandest historical estates.
-It was gifted by Queen Anne to the Duke of Marlborough, General John Churchill, for his role in defeating the French at the 1704 Battle of Blenheim, and Britain’s beloved wartime leader Sir Winston Churchill was born here in 1874.
+Built in the early 18th century, Blenheim Palace is one of Britain’s grandest historical estates and a UNESCO World Heritage Site.
+The English nation gave the site to the Duke of Marlborough, General John Churchill, to thank him for his role in defeating a French and Bavarian army at the 1704 Battle of Blenheim.
+Britain’s famed wartime leader, Sir Winston Churchill, was born here in 1874.

 The Basics